-Cooley Lake Conservation Area is a 2.5 mile lightly trafficked loop trail located near Excelsior Springs, MO that features a lake and is rated as moderate.
+Cooley Lake Conservation Area is a 2.5 mile lightly trafficked loop trail located near Excelsior Springs, Missouri that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 The Cooley Lake Trail runs along a ridge overlooking the Missouri River Valley near an oxbow lake.
 At the top of the ridge is a lookout tower where you can get views of the Missouri River Valley from Missouri City to Orrick.
 There are several trailheads, leading from either the lake up the ridge line to the observation tower, or from the observation tower to the lake.
 The trail is a loop, so you end up back wherever you started.
 The trail is overgrown and hard to follow in several places.

 The trail was so overgrown, it could not be found. :(

 Took a trail head at the edge of the tree line it quickly disappeared, so we said screw it and scaled the side of the cliff hill.
 Great view.
 Found trail at the top easily.
 A lot of squatter trash at the top :( we will go back sometime this year and try to find the full trail.
 It's a nice area try to be open minded about it.